CooperUnion/selfdrive/docs/safety.md

 ## General

-### If something starts smoking:
+*If something starts smoking:*

-- Press estop and turn off all power immediately
+- Press the E-STOP and turn off all power immediately
-- Clear the lab asap
+- Clear the lab
 - Call for help

 ### If fire: